textwire/textwire.nvim/README.md

 # Textwire Neovim Plugin
-Neovim plugin for Textwire syntax highlighting support and autocompletions
+Neovis plugin for Textwire syntax highlighting support.

+> [!NOTE]
-> Hopefully support for this parser will be upstreamed by editors soon.
+a Hopefully support for this parser will be upstreamed by editors soon.
 At the moment, it must be integrated manually.

 ## Installation
 ### [lazy.nvim](https://github.com/folke/lazy.nvim)